mkieblesz/bijou/README.md

 Bijou is Tinder for commerce.

-- currently one scraper has small bug (category name needs to be parsed in better way so error doesn't arrise) ~few lines
-- create simple generator which loops through all pages but the first (since first page product are scraped already) max20 lines

 ## Instalation

 Run `make setup` to setup system requirements (tested on Ubuntu 14.04).
 If you are using mac please install system